How To Bet On Tennis

 4.1 Tennis Match Odds

 The most straightforward and least complicated form of tennis bet is the match result market.
 Do some research, then pick a player and back them to win.
-Below we can see an example of tennis match betting odds, with odds listed for a number of upcoming matches at bet365.

 Match betting is the most popular form of tennis bet due to its simplistic nature.
 You place a bet on the player you think will win.
 If they win, your bet is a winner.
 If they lose, your bet is lost.

 Please note however that bookmakers sometimes have different rules regarding mid-match retirements due to injury.
 While some bookmakers may pay your bet out as a winner in given circumstances, others will void your bet.
 Please check with your preferred bookmaker before you place your bets.